Your Safety Jester drives:

 Read along for a breakdown of how that works!

-Guardian angel of the reality
+Guardian angel of reality

 The Jester is the only one who can speak unfiltered truths to leadership, safeguarding against groupthink, biases and illusion.
 By acting as a reality-checker, he helps organizations to keep seeing reality from the various perspectives throughout organisations.